joaolfern/react-freeze-snapshot/README.md

 There are few ways that we are aware of when `<Freeze>` can alter the app behavior:

-1. When attempting to freeze parts of the app that is visible to the user at a given moment -- in this case the frozen part is going to be replaced by the placeholder (or just by nothing if no placeholder is provided).
-So unless you really want this behavior make sure to only set `freeze` to `true` when the given subtree should not be visible and you expect user to not interact with it.
-A good example are screens on the navigation stack that are down the stack hierarchy when you push more content.
-2. When you rely on the frozen parts layout to properly position the unfrozen parts.
-Note that when component is in frozen state it gets replaced by a placeholder (or by nothing if you don't provide one).
-This may impact the layout of the rest of your application.
-This can be workaround by making placeholder take the same amount of space as the view it replaces, or by only freezing parts that are positioned absolutely (e.g. the component that takes up the whole screen).
-3. When component render method has side-effects that relay on running for all prop/state updates.
+1. When component render method has side-effects that relay on running for all prop/state updates.
 Typically, performing side-effects in render is undesirable when writing react code but can happen in your codebase nonetheless.
 Note that when subtree is frozen your component may not be rendered for all the state updates and render method won't execute for some of the changes that happen during that phase.
 However, when the component gets back from the frozen state it will render with the most up-to-date version of the state, and if that suffice for the side-effect logic to be correct you should be ok.

 <br/>
 <hr/>

-Made by [Software Mansion](https://github.com/software-mansion) and licenced under [The MIT License](LICENSE).
+Forked from [Software Mansion's React Freeze](https://github.com/software-mansion-labs/react-freeze) and adapted.
+Licensed under [The MIT License](LICENSE).